prajwal1210/HP3-CNN-Inferencing/kernels/FFT/README.md

 * Filter’s width must be greater than zero-padding width
 * _Filter’s width can be less than padding width_

-## Additional points
+## Shortcomings
-* FFT can be really fast and useful when the filter sizes are large.
-* FFT with small kernel size are slow due to insufficient parallelism to cover the memory latency.
+* In the current implementation, there is loop on the `batch_size`, alleviating this again requires more memory, making the implementation slower
+* In the CUDNN implementation, the input and filter are padded to powers of 2,3,5,7 and the performance and precision are best.
+Our implementation doesn't do this as this requires more memory (greater than google colab's limit).
+This makes our implementation slower.
 * The current implementation is for square images.
 This can be easily scaled up to images with unequal height and width.
-* The computation complexity of FFT-based algorithms depends on the padded image size, and in its turn padded image size depends both on the input and convolution kernel sizes.
-* It is an observation that if the FFT dimensions are small multiples of powers of N, where N varies from 2 to 8 for CUFFT, the performance and precision are best.
-This can be obtained by appropriately padding the image and the filter.

 ## References
 * http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.472.2396&rep=rep1&type=pdf